joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step10_abstract_module_dispatcher.md

 - load the language
 - load the tmpl file

-We just have to override `getLayoutData` to add in the 'hello' element into the `$data` array, which will become the `$hello` variable when the PHP `extract` is executed.
+We just have to override `getLayoutData` to add the 'hello' element into the `$data` array, which will become the `$hello` variable when the PHP `extract` is executed.

 Our update Dispatcher file has several lines deleted and becomes: